mouserd/dashclock-extension-disk-space/README.md

 ### Building a RELEASE apk:

 When building a release version of the application, the generated artifacts will be suitable for uploading directly into the Google Playstore.
-As such, the release build process will ensure that the code is shrinked, optimized and obfuscated (using proguard), signed (certificate not included with this repo), and zip-aligned.
+As such, the release build process will ensure that the code is shrunk, optimized and obfuscated (using proguard), signed (certificate not included with this repo), and zip-aligned.
 The resulting `target/mydevice-signed-aligned.apk` is then ready for upload into the playstore.
 To initiate a new release, simply: